k9woof/python-info-display/README.md

 These are then displayed in a wonderful terminal GUI in display-script.py Display-script.py is designed to be ran at login in an RPI's terminal (for example on a Pi Zero 2 W with Raspbian OS Lite)

+How to's:

+How to run bus-times.py?

+1. In a terminal, navigate to the folder where bus-times.py is.
+For example if it were in downloads, type cd Downloads.
+2. Then type python3 bus-times.py stop services (replace stop & services with actual values). e.g python3 bus-times.py 36236498 34